The Montessori Method of education is an eccentric and unconventional pedagogical tool developed by Dr. Maria Montessori in 1907.

 Another principle of the Great five lessons in Montessori is the storytelling method where the concepts are represented as epic or mythological characters.

-The use of metaphors, similes, and other literary devices are used to embellish the stories as well as allow children to comprehend the concepts faster.
+The use of metaphors, similes, and other literary devices is used to embellish the stories as well as allow children to comprehend the concepts faster.

 It is important to keep the child alert and engaged while incorporating Montessori Great Lessons.